guifi/guifi-cxoln/CXOLN.en_US.md

 `>>> work in progress <<<`
 >Els membres de la xarxa oberta es comprometen únicament als termes i condicions dels [Comuns de la XOLN](#cxoln).
 Qualsevol altre compromís l'han d'expressar explícitament.

-The members of the open network are just subject to the terms and conditions of the FONN Compact.
-Any other compromise must be explicitly stated.
+Members of the open network only commit themselves to the terms and conditions of the [CXOLN](#cxoln).
+Any other commitment must be explicitly `stated|made|expressed`.

 >### 4. Adhesió